Mount Zaō

 The Zaō Mountains (蔵王連峰, Zaō Renpō), commonly called Mount Zaō, are a complex cluster of stratovolcanoes on the border between Yamagata Prefecture and Miyagi Prefecture in Japan.
-The central volcano of the group includes several lava domes and a tuff cone, Goshiki-dake, which contains a crater lake named "Okama" (御釜).
+The central volcano of the group includes several lava domes and a tuff cone, Goshiki-dake, which contains a crater lake named "Okama".
 Also known as the "Five Color Pond" (五色沼, goshiki numa) because it changes color depending on the weather, it lies in a crater formed by a volcanic eruption in the 1720s.
 The lake is 360 m in diameter and 60 m deep, and is one of the main tourist attractions in the area.

-One striking feature of Zaō's famous ski resorts is the "snow monsters" (樹氷, Juhyō) that appear in mid-winter.
+One striking feature of Zaō's famous ski resorts are the "frost-covered trees" (樹氷, juhyō) that appear in mid-winter.
 Strong wind over the nearby lake fling water droplets which freeze against the trees and their branches, until near-horizontal icicles begin to form.
 Falling snow settles on the ice formations, and the end result is a grotesque figure of a tree.
 The effect of a full forest of such trees gives visitors a ghostly impression.
-Zaō is one of the 100 famous mountains in Japan.
+Zaō is one of the 100 Famous Japanese Mountains.